 For example, if the home's purchase price is $300,000, the minimum down payment is $9,000.
 However, some lenders may require a larger down payment from DACA recipients due to their immigration status.

 The following chart shows you how much money you'll need for the down payment.

 Questions?
 Schedule some time to take to a mortgage expert at NewCastle Home Loans.
 Get straightforward answers.
 Find out what to do so you get going in the right direction.

 How much will a DACA mortgage cost?

-- First, enter basic information, including the estimated purchase price, down payment, and credit score.
-You'll instantly receive loan options with live interest rates and monthly payments.
+- Enter basic information, including the estimated purchase price, down payment, and credit score.

-- Next, view the closing costs.
-You'll know what to expect and feel confident about buying a home.
+- See the closing costs so you know what to expect when buying a home.

 Do I qualify for a DACA mortgage?

-These approval requirements are the same for DACA recipients as they are for U.S. citizens: You’ll need to meet the minimum required credit score, prove a history of employment, provide a record of your income, and show that you have enough money to cover the down payment and closing costs.
-Here’s what that looks like:
+You’ll need to meet the minimum required credit score, prove a history of employment, provide a record of your income, and show that you have enough money to cover the down payment and closing costs.

 - Proof of income.
-To prove you can afford the monthly payments of your new home, you’ll submit a record of your income.
-Typically lenders want to see copies of your recent pay stubs, W-2 forms, or federal tax return if you’re self-employed to verify you make enough money to qualify for the loan.
+Lenders typically require recent pay stubs, W-2 statements, or federal tax returns if you’re self-employed to ensure you make enough money to qualify for the loan.